Movement for actors

 What is the course about?

-Although improvisational in nature, there may also be some time for exploring set material and dance sequences to encourage musicality and phrasing.
+Although improvisational in nature, there may also be some time for exploring set material and movement sequences as well.

 What will we cover?

 - generate greater confidence in the body as a source for movement ideas.

 - stimulate an appetite for physical instinct as a vital base for embodying feeling and emotion.

 - increase body awareness, physical articulation and coordination.

 - learn to use movement as a creative language to communicate with given partners.